lucaspimentab/lucaspimentab/README.md

 ---

 ### About
-I’m a Data Scientist at the **Federal University of Minas Gerais (UFMG)**, working with machine learning and data science applied to real-world problems, especially in healthcare.
+I’m a **Data Scientist** and a **Systems Engineering student at the Federal University of Minas Gerais (UFMG)**.

+My interests focus on **Data Science** and **Fiscal Intelligence applied to Healthcare**, working with data-driven methods to support analysis and decision-making in real-world health contexts.

 ---